parinfer/parinfer.js/resources/public/content.md

 ## Quick Look

-If you are familiar with Lisp, here's what it looks like to rapidly restructure your code by just indenting.
+If you are familiar with Lisp, here's what it looks like when using _Parinfer_.
 Click to play around with it if you're curious.
 Details ahead.

 <textarea id="code-intro"> </textarea>